RedBlaze42/FPGA-VHDL-TrafficLights/README.md

 ## Simulation

-The two testbench files are in the `vhdl_traffic_lights.srcs\sim_1\new` directory
+The two test bench files are in the `vhdl_traffic_lights.srcs\sim_1\new` directory

-### Clock divider testbench
+### Clock divider test bench

-On this testbench we can see that the output clock frequency is 1 kHz with a duty cycle of 0.5.
+On this test bench we can see that the output clock frequency is 1 kHz with a duty cycle of 0.5.

 ![Clock waveform](https://github.com/RedBlaze42/FPGA-VHDL-TrafficLights/blob/main/images/test_bench_3.png?raw=true)

-### FSM testbench
+### FSM test bench

 #### Button not pressed